appliedtopology/ctl/Building.md

 Then first install an appropriate compiler then return here.

-3. Observe the messages such as
+3. Observe the messages such as:
  > Boost not found.
 Install locally by typing 'make boost'

-> METIS not found.
-Install locally by typing 'make metis' OR
+4. Type
-> Found Doxygen: /usr/bin/doxygen (found version "1.6.1")
+		make boost

-Now you may use our premade build scripts to download, build, and install the missing dependencies!
+If you are having trouble with these scripts please do [file an issue](https://github.com/appliedtopology/ctl/issues).

 ### Pointing CMake at the local dependencies
 In order to